CharSiu8/RAG_Grayson/README.md

 ## Overview

-**GRAYSON** is a RAG (Retrieval-Augmented Generation) chatbot focused exclusively on **theology, philosophy, and biblical studies**.
+**GRAYSON** is a RAG (Retrieval-Augmented Generation) chatbot I made for my brother in law who is currently doing a PhD.
+It is focused exclusively on **theology, philosophy, and biblical studies**.
 It helps researchers, students, and enthusiasts quickly locate and understand academic resources in these fields.

 ### The Problem

 Researchers and students waste hours searching fragmented databases for theology and philosophy papers.
 University libraries are often outdated, and finding relevant academic sources across multiple platforms is tedious.
+My brother in law was also frustrated with not being able to find resources that are referenced by LLMS in his primary libraries, OMNI and JSTOR

 ### The Solution